Probation Monitoring Plan

 - Reporting requirements for the duration of the Board Order:

 Initial reports are due within thirty (30) days of the date of the Board Order.

 Monthly reports are due by the tenth day of the next calendar month (i.e., May reports are due by June 10th).

 Quarterly reports are due by the 10th day of January, April, July, and October.

-I acknowledge that although other individuals may need to submit documents on my behalf, the ultimate responsibility for carrying out the provisions of this Stipulation for Settlement is mine.
+Although other individuals may need to submit documents on their behalf, the respondent has the ultimate responsibility for carrying out the provisions of the Board Order.

 - The respondent will pay an encumbrance monitoring fee of thirty dollars ($30) per month.
 Payment is due by the tenth day of each calendar month for the duration of the encumbrance.
 Billing statements will not be issued.
 Any non-sufficient funds (NSF) payment will require all future payments in the form of a money order.